AbAeterno8445/passive-skill-trees-DEV/docs/sidereal-update.md

 - You may have noticed a trend where new menus or trees are accessed by pressing Allocate on their respective nodes.
 Pressing TAB (or Restart on controller) now opens a small selection menu that allows you to quickly go to a particular tree or menu if you have unlocked it.
 - Bear in mind you first need to unlock the associated nodes, and some of them may be per-character.

+#

+### **New feature: Dynamic Tree Mode**

+- New "Dynamic Tree Mode" global node, next to the first "Leveling Of Isaac" node at the center.
+- If this node is allocated when a run begins, node allocations/respecs will be applied to that run in real time.
+- Applies only to node allocations/respecs, and does not apply to certain other features such as Starcursed Jewel changes or Astral Weapon equipping/unequipping.
+- It additionally allows progressing through multiple Astral Expedition objectives within the same run (i.e. by completing a node then selecting the next one, this allows progressing through the new node's objective right away in the same run).
+Bear in mind expedition curses will also apply in real time if you select them within a run.